trestles/api-consumer/javascript-inmobi.md

 ### Vue example
 - characterize: a mature, reactive framework with a lot of support (SO questions answered quickly, OReilly and Manning books).
+- rather than focus on the dom and looking for changes there, reactive frameworks look at the `data` and re-render when that changes.
-- A quick tour of features
+- A quick tour of main features
   - Data Reactivity
     - reactivity
       - Virtual DOM - used by React and Ember